django-cms/django-cms/docs/how_to/04-templates.rst

    template and need to use such apps, you can create a ``base.html`` template that just consists of the ``{% extends "your_base_template.html" %}`` tag.

-A fresh installation of django CMS comes with a default template that for reasons of convenience is provided by
+A fresh installation of django CMS using the quickstarter project or the ``djangocms``command comes with a default template that for reasons of convenience is provided by
 `django CMS frontend <https://github.com/django-cms/djangocms-frontend>`_ and based on Bootstrap.
 We encourage you to create your own templates as you would do for any Django project.

+You are free to decide which CSS framework or JS library to use (if any).

 CMS templates